German P.

 Environmental Police

-• Project: Environmental Police GIS (freelancer).
+• Project: Environmental Police GIS (as a freelancer).

 • Tools: ArcView, ArcEditor, VB, Clipper, ArcInfo.